- BIO1A03- Cell and Molecular Biology (Winter2017-BIO1A03CourseOutline)

 Applied Learning Lab for Undergraduate Research Excellence (ALLURE) (2014- present)

 - In collaboration with Dr. Kim Dej and with FWI funding, I have more formally launched an undergraduate laboratory space (ALLURE) housed in the Burke Science Building as designated undergraduate independent research lab space.
 Within ALLURE, both Dr. Dej and I have placed specific emphasis on discipline-related undergraduate research excellence, mentoring and enhancing scientific literacy.

-- Within the ALLURE lab, we are also able to design and test innovative and exciting new undergraduate laboratories and modules that are directly linked to courses in the Faculty of Science.
-We have already established collaborations within the Department of PNB (through Dr. Deda Gillespie and Dr. Nikol Piskuric) to plan and run the new NEUROSCI3E03 Neuroscience Lab course within the Cell Biology and ALLURE labs over the next few years.
+- Within the ALLURE lab, we also design and test innovative and exciting new undergraduate laboratories and modules that are directly linked to courses in the Faculty of Science.

-- On May 26, 2015 I lead the organization of an Open House to formally launch both the Undergraduate Cell Biology Laboratory and ALLURE.
+- On May 26, 2015 I lead the organization of an Open House to formally launch both the Undergraduate Cell Biology Laboratory and ALLURE (http://dailynews.mcmaster.ca/article/new-labs-to-be-a-game-changer-for-undergraduate-learning/ ).
 It was a very well attended event by McMaster faculty, staff and students.
-Pictures of the event were taken by the Science Medial Lab and have been included as part of McMaster promotional material.
+Pictures of the event were taken by the Science Medial Lab and have been included as part of McMaster University promotional and recruitment material.